Teardrop, Keystone & More: Pallet Racking Types and Applications

 This allows you to store items horizontally across the arms.
 Cantilever racking comes in both single and double configurations, with the latter having storage and access on both sides.
 Another distinct advantage of cantilever racking is that the addition of wire decking makes these racks suitable for palletized loads — giving your facility the best of both worlds.

-Finding the Right Type of Pallet Rack for Your Facility
+Finding the Right Type of Pallet Racking for Your Facility

 Leave a Reply